 An Option entitles the participant to acquire Shares from treasury and shall be exercisable during a period established by the Board which shall commence on the date of the grant and shall terminate no later than ten years after the date of the granting of the Option or such shorter period as the Board may determine.
 The minimum exercise price of an Option will not be less than the closing price of the Shares on the applicable stock exchange on the last trading day before the date such Option is granted.
 The LTIP will provide that the exercise period shall automatically be extended if the date on which it is scheduled to terminate shall fall during a black-out period.
-In such cases, the extended exercise period shall terminate 10 business days after the last day of the black-out period.
-In order to facilitate the payment of the exercise price of Options, the LTIP has a cashless exercise feature pursuant to which a participant may elect to undertake either a broker assisted "cashless exercise" or a "net exercise" subject to the procedures set out in the LTIP, including the consent of the Board, where required.
-If a participant elects to exercise Options under the "net exercise" procedures, the participant can elect to receive cash or a number of Shares equal to (a) the number of Shares underlying Options multiplied by (b) the market value of the Shares at such date, subject to acceptance by the Board and provided that satisfactory arrangements have been made to pay any applicable withholding taxes.
+In such cases, the extended exercise period of Options, the LTIP has a cashless exercise feature pursuant to which a participant may elect to undertake either a broker assisted "cashless exercise" or a "net exercise" subject to the procedures set out in the LTIP, including the consent of the Board, where required.
+If a participant elects to exercise Options under the "net exercise" procedures, the participant can elect to receive cash or a number of Shares equal to (a) the number of Shares underlying Options multiplied by (b) the market value of the Shares at such date less the exercise price of such Options, (c) divided by the market value of the Shares at such date, subject to acceptance by the Board and provided that satisfactory arrangements have been made to pay any applicable withholding taxes.